 When couples share a long term monogamous relationship, even the best of intimate relationships can develop “ruts” or routines that, while leading to good sex most of the time, could benefit from a boost.
 All this sexual boost requires, like most things in life, is a bit of attention and planning.

-So here are four ideas for boosting your intimate and sexual life:
+So here are four best sex advice for men and women to boostyour intimate and sexual life:

 Schedule an hour of uninterrupted time, twice a week